A 2 Day Business Conference

 NOSH Live is a show about natural foods and we take the experience of trying natural foods seriously.
 Our new Sampling Experience + Expo gives brands a chance to be the sampler in a structured networking setting where everyone can try new, hot and trendy single-serve and prepared foods with opportunities to get down to business at our expert roundtables and interact with suppliers and service providers who can help you with growth at scale.

-We put the hottest new brands in the spotlight in our annual Pitch Slam contest.
+We put the hottest new brands in the spotlight in our annual Pitch Slam contest, presented by General Mills' 301 Inc., "the emerging brand elevator."

 Up-and-coming startup brands prepare their best presentation for the NOSH Live main stage.
 Founders receive instant feedback from a group of expert judges of top retailers, brands, investors, designers, the NOSH community and the world via our livestream.
 The winner achieves the distinction of being champion along with a digital industry awareness package on Project NOSH that will give them more valuable exposure to the broader community.